-NAAC members discussed progress being made toward the release of these indices, a long-standing research project involving the Academy, the CAS, the CIA, and the SOA.
-The Actuaries Climate Index has been released (actuariesclimateindex.org/) and progress continues to be made toward the Actuaries Climate Risk Index.
+NAAC members were advised of the progress being made toward the release of these indices, a long-standing research project involving the Academy, the CAS, the CIA, and the SOA.
+The Actuaries Climate Index has been released (http://actuariesclimateindex.org/home/) and progress continues to be made toward the Actuaries Climate Risk Index.